Migration to Statutory & Non-statutory with Absence Expiration

 This method is for you, if currently you manage your vacation wit one singular absence balance in Shiftbase representing.
 If you currently you manage your vacation with two balances follow Method 1: Customers with two existing absence balances instead.

-- We strongly advise you, the customer to create backups of the "Absence Balance" through our Reports for the years that will be migrated before starting the migration process.
+• We strongly advise you to create backups of the absence balances through our Reports for the years that will be migrated before starting the migration process.
 You can do so by:

 Step 2: Disable Integrations